 Who’s allowed to perform these services?

 At least 17 years old; High school diploma or equivalent.

 What are some training programs available for cosmetologist?

 How long is a license good for and when do I need to renew?

-Renew every 2 years by date of original licensure
+Renews every 2 years by date of original licensure.

 What are fees associated with licensing?